 Pamila Matharu, adjacencies, 2020.
 Mixed media, installation view.
 Photo credit: Durham Art Gallery, variable dimensions.

-Please submit the following as a PDF by a file hosting service (eg. WeTransfer or Dropbox) to email@example.com by September 7, 2021.
+The CONTACT staff are working remotely and cannot accept hardcopy submissions.
+Please submit the following as a single PDF by a file hosting service (eg. WeTransfer or Dropbox) to email@example.com by September 7, 2021:

-– Minimum ten (10) spreads of your book dummy that best communicate your project and vision for publication
+- Minimum 10 spreads (two pages side-by-side, like an open book) of your book dummy that best communicate your project and vision for publication.
+Full book submissions are also welcome if preferred

 - CV and/or artist statement